jpd002/Play-/README.md

 cmake .. -G"Ninja" -DCMAKE_PREFIX_PATH=/opt/qt56/
 cmake --build . --config Release
 ```
-Note `CMAKE_PREFIX_PATH` refers to the qt directory containing bin/libs folder, the above example uses a backport repo to install qt5.6 on trusty, if you install qt from their offical website, your `CMAKE_PREFIX_PATH` might look like this `~/Qt5.6.0/5.6/gcc_64/`
+Note `CMAKE_PREFIX_PATH` refers to the qt directory containing bin/libs folder, the above example uses a backport repo to install qt5.6 on trusty, if you install qt from qt offical website, your `CMAKE_PREFIX_PATH` might look like this `~/Qt5.6.0/5.6/gcc_64/`

 ### Building for Android ###